peeter3/unity/sermons/lent/2016_lords_prayer/2016-03-24-sermon-maundy-thurs-Ps-116.md

 > *Finally, why do you wish to go to the Sacrament?* That I may learn to believe that Christ, out of great love, died for my sin, and also learn from Him to love God and my neighbor.

 The Sacrament is intimately connected to Jesus—you receive the body and blood of Jesus on your lips.
-And He would have you to learn from Him to love God and each other.
+And He would have you learn from Him to love God and each other—love God for forgiving you and love each other for God having forgiven all of you.
 Of all days, today is Maundy Thursday, and on this day our Lord gave us the commandment to love each other [(Jn 13:34)](http://www.esvbible.org/John%2013%3A34/).
 We take that seriously.
 We washed each other's feet already today so that we would learn to serve each other, and that is certainly a part of love.
-But *the biggest part of love is to forgive each other as Christ forgave you* [(Eph 4:32)](http://www.esvbible.org/Ephesians+4:32/).
+But *the biggest part of love is to forgive each other as Christ has forgiven you* [(Eph 4:32)](http://www.esvbible.org/Ephesians+4:32/).

 Our *final* preparation for Holy Communion, as you know, is to pray the Lord's Prayer, where we pray, **“Forgive us our trespasses *as we forgive those who trespass against us*.”**
 This is final preparation for receiving the Sacrament.